jasonours/Sprint-Challenge-State-Management-Smurfs/README.md

 Actions - calls that you can trigger from events in your components, sends payload.
 Reducers - where initial state is held, modifies data.
-Store - setup in react where data is stored for the application
+Store - setup in react where data is stored for the application.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?